bill-ying/remove-duplicate-files/README.md

-The program exams the source folder and target folder, and removes duplicate files.
-If the same file in the target folder is found in the source folder, and all the following conditions are met, the file in target folder will be removed:
+The program exams two folders, one source folder and one target folder, and removes duplicate files from the target folder if the same files are found in the source folder.

+Following criteria are used to determine whether two files are identical:

 - fila names are the same
 - file sizes are the same
 - file contents are the same (by comparing SHA256 checksum)

-The timestamp is not compared.
+Please note the timestamp is not compared.

 Example: